Homeowners Looking For Colorful Home Improvements This Spring

 About the Survey

-The Spring Home Improvement Survey was commissioned by Sherwin-Williams and NARI, and conducted through telephone interviews by independent research firm Yankelovich, a part of The Futures Company, between February 24 and March 4, 2012.
-The survey polled a representative sample of 1,594 homeowners and has a margin of error of plus or minus 2.6 percent.
+The National Home Color Survey was commissioned by Sherwin-Williams and conducted by independent research firm The Futures Company between February 14-20, 2013.
+The survey polled a representative sample of 1,406 homeowners and has a margin of error of +/- 2.6 percent.

-As the nation's largest specialty retailer of paint, stains, coatings, wall coverings and sundry items, Sherwin-Williams is dedicated to supporting do-it-yourselfers with exceptional products, resources to make confident color selections and expert, personalized service that's focused on unique project needs.
-Sherwin-Williams is committed to environmental responsibility in both manufacturing processes and finished products, and in 2011, earned the EPA Presidential Green Chemistry Challenge Award.
-Sherwin-Williams products can only be found at its more than 3,400 neighborhood stores across North America.
-For more information, visit sherwin-williams.com or join the color conversation at facebook.com/sherwinwilliamsforyourhome.
+For nearly 150 years, Sherwin-Williams has been an industry leader in the development of technologically advanced paint and coatings.
+As the nation’s largest specialty retailer of paint and painting supplies, Sherwin-Williams is dedicated to supporting both do-it-yourselfers and painting professionals with exceptional products, resources to make confident color selections and expert, personalized service that’s focused on unique project needs.
+Sherwin-Williams products can only be found at its more than 3,500 neighborhood stores across North America.
+For more information, visit sherwin-williams.com.
+Join Sherwin-Williams on Facebook, Twitter and Pinterest.